Thursday, July 9, 2009

 This was my last shot of the day as my camera battery died!

-So, instead, I decided to test myself.
+I couldn't continue south today, so instead I decided to test myself.
 I intended to hike as long and as far as I could and only stop when I started to feel really bad.
 I would follow Highway 200 to Hengchun, and from there could easily make my way home.

 The first part of the journey was through Joupeng.
 This is a really small, farmy little community in a valley that mainly seems to subsist from cattle farming.
 There were cows and scatological evidence of their existence everywhere, with beasts meandering along the road and even grazing on the sports field at the elementary school!
 (Well, no sense wasting good grass now, is there?)